Skip to Content

 • Scoring the bread dough on the top is not mandatory but doing so will allow the bread to expand and give it more height.
 It also adds a nice decorative touch to the finished loaf.

-• Bread baked in a Dutch oven works because the Dutch oven holds the steam in and helps the bread rise better.
+• Bread baked in a Dutch oven works because it holds the steam in and helps the bread rise better.
 This produces a lofty loaf with a crackling crust.
 Don’t leave the lid on for the entire bake time.
 Remove the lid after the first 35 minutes so the crust does not get too thick.

 • To determine that the bread is cooked completely, tilt the bread on its side and thump the bottom.
 It should sound hollow.
 You can further check the temperature with an instant-read thermometer when done it will register 205°F when inserted into the bread.